 - Be aware that you could experience secondary traumatic stress, which can occur when you see or hear about trauma to others.
 Take care of yourself and take time to address your own reactions when you feel you are getting overwhelmed.

-- Promote protective factors.
+- Promote the protective factors.

-Just like this lesson opened with examples of children in safe, stable, and nurturing relationships, let’s end this lesson with an example of ways you can reduce stress in a family that has experienced trauma.
+Just as this lesson opened with examples of children in safe, stable, and nurturing relationships, let’s end this lesson with an example of ways you can reduce stress in a family that has experienced trauma.
 Consider Kyle and his mother: